 Best Car Insurance in Vermont for 2025 [Your Guide to the Top 10 Companies]

-The best car insurance in Vermont is Progressive, Allstate, and Liberty Mutual, with rates starting at $12/mo.
-Progressive stands out for its technology integration and 10% bundling option.
-Allstate has a renowned accident forgiveness program.
-Liberty Mutual is good for customizable discounts of up to 30% off.
+Progressive, Allstate, and Liberty Mutual offer the best car insurance in Vermont, with rates starting at $12/mo.
+Progressive stands out for its technology integration and 10% bundling discount.
+Allstate has a renowned accident forgiveness program while Liberty Mutual has customizable discounts of up to 30%.

 Free Car Insurance Comparison